-Senate Rules
+Academic Senate for California Community Colleges Rules

-Amended November 9, 2019
+Amended November 18, 2023

+Definitions

+The acronym ASCCC represents Academic Senate for California Community Colleges

+Geographical areas are designated as Area A, Area B, Area C, and Area D as listed in the current ASCCC directory.
+The ASCCC shall publish a list of member community college and district academic senates comprising each area.

+North Region consists of member academic senates comprising Areas A and B.

+South Region consists of member academic senates comprising Areas C and D.

 Election Rules and Procedures

 Election of Officers

 Officers.
-The President, Vice President, Secretary, and Treasurer will be elected to the Board of Directors by balloting from all delegates.
+The President, Vice President, Secretary, and Treasurer will be elected to the Board of Directors by all delegates.

 Elections of Representatives

+Two At-Large representatives.
+At-Large Representatives will be elected to the Board of Directors by all delegates.

 Two North Region representatives.
-The North Region consists of all those community colleges and districts comprising Areas A and B. North Region Representatives will be elected to the Board of Directors by balloting only from delegates from the North Region.
+North Region Representatives will be elected to the Board of Directors by delegates from the North Region.

 Two South Region representatives.
-The South Region consists of community colleges in Areas C and D. South Region Representatives will be elected to the Board of Directors by balloting only from delegates from the South Region.
+South Region Representatives will be elected to the Board of Directors by delegates from the South Region.

-Two At-Large representatives.
-At-Large Representatives represent community colleges in areas A, B, C, and D. At-Large Representatives will be elected to the Board of Directors by balloting from all delegates.
+Area Representatives.
+Each Area Representative (A, B, C, and D) will be elected to the Board of Directors by delegates from the member academic senates comprising their respective Area academic senates.

 Terms of Office